OlavoM/TheDeathBlock/README.md

 # TheDeathBlock
-A PyGame for defense training for fighting games
+A PyGame for defense training in fighting games